learn-co-curriculum/java-mod-2-string-builder/README.md

 ## Introduction

 Sometimes we want to format a `String` a certain way.
-For example, we might want to insert so many spaces between words when printing a `String` value, or we might want to print a `boolean` value with all uppercase characters instead of lowercase characters.
-Let's look at ways we can format a `String` to ensure it will print out on the console a certain way!
+For example, we might want to insert so many spaces between words when printing a `String` value.
+Let's look at ways we can format a `String` to ensure it will print out to the console a certain way!

 ## The `format()` method